ropensci-archive/citesdb/README.md

 **citesdb** is an R package to conveniently analyze the full CITES shipment-level wildlife trade database, available at
 <https://trade.cites.org/>.
-This data consists of over 20 million
+This data consists of over 40 years and 20
-records of reported shipments of wildlife and wildlife products subject to oversight under the [Convention on International Trade in Endangered Species of Wild Fauna and Flora](https://www.cites.org).
+million records of reported shipments of wildlife and wildlife products subject to oversight under the [Convention on International Trade in Endangered Species of Wild Fauna and Flora](https://www.cites.org).

 ## Installation

 Install the **citesdb** package with this command:

 ``` r
 source("https://install-github.me/ecohealthalliance/citesdb")
 ```